-She also regularly acts as arbitrator in domestic and international arbitration proceedings.
+She also regularly acts as arbitrator in international arbitration proceedings.

-She is a member of the Spanish Arbitration Club’s Scientific Committee, as well as a member of the advisory committee of the Madrid Bar Association’s Construction and Engineering Law Section.
+She is a member of the Spanish and Iberoamerican Arbitration Club’s Scientific Committee, as well as a member of the Advisory Committee to the Madrid Bar Association’s Construction and Engineering Law Section.

 She lectures on arbitration in the Master for Admission to the Practice of Law at Universidad Carlos III de Madrid and in the Master in Construction Law at Universidad Pontificia Comillas-ICAM.